hemtjanst/sensorer/README.md

 Sensorer, aka "sensors", reads sensor data from MQTT and makes it available for scraping to Prometheus.
 It's a Hemtjanst exporter.

-This package was written with Go 1.10 but should work with Go 1.8 onwards.
+This package was written with Go 1.14.

 ## Installation